opentap/OpenTap.Python/Documentation/TAP_Python_Help/Debugging.md

 6. If there is no error message shown, and the stop button is enabled, you can now feel free to debug the Python script.

 ![](./Images/PythonDebug_StopButtonEnabled.png)

+## Debugging And Threads

+When you debug multi-threaded Python applications, you might need to register each new thread you create.
+This is not the case for 'native debugging', but when using debugpy, the thread needs to be registered.

+To ensure debugging works in a given thread, call ```opentap.debug_this_thread()```.

+This is already being done from the opentap.TestStep baseclass, but in other contexts you might to call it explicitly.

+The only way you notice the problem is that breakpoints does not get registered in the given thread.

+Additionally, debugging can lead to instabilities on Linux and MacOS, most often noticed by a segmentation fault towards the end of a process.